upperlinecode/front-end-student-materials/06-p5js/04b-map-function.md

 map(__, 0, 600, 0, 255);
 ```

 The first argument is the value we want to map.
-Here that's `mouseX`.
+Here that's `mouseX` because it's `mouseX` that is changing in the range of `0` to `600`.

 ```javascript
 map(mouseX, 0, 600, 0, 255);
 ```

-Awesome, store this in a variable and that's it!
+Awesome, store the result of this in a variable and that's it!

 ```javascript
 function setup() {